Deputy Director General: Trade and Investment South Africa (TISA)

 Investment Promotion and Facilitation;

-Export Development; and
+Export Promotion and Marketing;

 Foreign Service Management.